gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-westerlund-tsvwg-sctp-dtls-chunk.md

 * SCTP Assocation:
 : Reference to the relevant SCTP assocation to set the keying material for.

-* DCI:
-: The DTLS connection index value to establish (or overwrite)

 * Restart indication:
-: A bit indicating wheter the DCI is for restart purposes
+: A bit indicating wheter the Key is for restart purposes

 * DTLS Epoch:
 : The DTLS epoch these keys are valid for.
 Note that Epoch lower than